Dear B2B Marketing Consultant – What Services Do You Offer?

 - That said, if you are not sure how to direct or manage the scope of work (or the team) for these activities, I can coach on-demand and as needed so that you are set up for success and thinking about things the right way.

 How I charge

 Exact charges will depend on a variety of factors.
 Here’s what I mean:

 - If I’m hired for a straightforward consulting gig where you just need my advice for a short while, I charge by the hour and you can buy a block of time.

-- If I’m hired to help develop (as well as implement) a marketing plan and content strategy I’m going to need resources, so my fees will depend on whether I need to bring in subcontractors from my virtual team.
+- If I’m hired to help develop as well as implement a marketing plan and content strategy, I’m going to need resources, so my fees will depend on whether I need to bring in subcontractors from my virtual team.
 I can also oversee the work with your team or your agency partner, but my fees will still vary because execution is where things get hard, and I must ensure I can give sufficient headspace and time to your needs.
-I offer this capability because many growing companies don’t want to invest in a marketing leader, i.e. they just have worker bees, and therefore need to fill gaps to have someone that’s more experienced steer the ship and help ensure the team is working on the right things in the right way according to the plan.
+I offer this capability because many growing companies don’t want to invest in a marketing leader, i.e., they just have worker bees and therefore need to fill gaps to have someone that’s more experienced steer the ship and help ensure the team is working on the right things in the right way.

 I hope this overview sheds some light on what I do and offer as a marketing consultant.
 Visit my Services page for more information or contact me with questions.